zappala/wifu/README.md

 Features
 --------

-* Flexibility

-Protocols are built out of components, so it is easy to plug-and-play with new reliability or congestion control protocols
+* _Flexibility_: Protocols are built out of components, so it is easy to plug-and-play with new reliability or congestion control protocols

-* Code Reuse

-WiFu comes with event handling, timers, packet formats, and other functionality so you get the convenience of a simulator with the reality of an implementation
+* _Code Reuse_: WiFu comes with event handling, timers, packet formats, and other functionality so you get the convenience of a simulator with the reality of an implementation

-* Performance

-WiFu TCP is as fast as the kernel in wireless networks and on 100 Mbps Ethernet, while having identical fairness among flows
+* _Performance_: WiFu TCP is as fast as the kernel in wireless networks and on 100 Mbps Ethernet, while having identical fairness among flows

-* Easy Porting

-WiFu implements the standard BSD socket API, so it is simple to port any application for use with WiFu
+* _Easy Porting_: WiFu implements the standard BSD socket API, so it is simple to port any application for use with WiFu

-* Network Debugging

-WiFu comes with a mock network object and Wireshark packet traces, greatly simplifying the process of debugging a network protocol
+* _Network Debugging_: WiFu comes with a mock network object and Wireshark packet traces, greatly simplifying the process of debugging a network protocol

-* Scalability

-Support for multiple applications, built with threading, written entirely in C++
+* _Scalability_: Support for multiple applications, built with threading, written entirely in C++

 Papers
 ======